 - Four Years of Binary Retention

 UsenetStorm currently claims to have four years of binary retention; certainly competitive with other providers but not at the same level as the best Usenet service providers out there.

-The lower-priced options from UsenetStorm include both speed and data limits.
+The lower-priced options from UsenetStorm includes data limits.
 The unlimited plan is unlimited in all regards.
-The Newsbin newsreader is included with all subscriptions.

 |Name||Price||Download Limits||Speed Limit||Connection|

 There is no free trial with this provider.

 There are currently no special offers or coupons from this Usenet service provider.
 Check back soon, however, as we pass along coupons to our readers when we get them.